Big Bad: On other television and film series

 The use of Big Bads has become common in TV science fiction and fantasy series, especially with more binge-watching of serialized shows.

 In the Arrowverse, after 8 years and 20 collective seasons, the series Arrow, The Flash, Supergirl and Legends of Tomorrow had 22 Big Bads, which TVLine ranked based on "Compelling Backstory, Fearsome Appearance, Powers/Skills, Utter Ruthlessness, Eeeevilness of Agenda, Despicable Damage Done".
 But Den of Geek's Dave Golder questioned the continued use of the "season-long baddie" plot device.

 The Doctor Who revival has occasionally used Big Bads.
 Jef Rouner of the Houston Press wrote how Doctor Who series 6 succeed with the "proper format," beginning with a new villain to the series, the Silence.
 He also wrote that for series 11, "The main villain is regular old human cruelty and apathy to suffering", adding this had some similarity to Buffy the Vampire Slayer season 6's Big Bad, “life.”
 But Lacy Baugher wrote on Syfy Wire that the show can have the smaller personal, emotional stories, and doesn't need the "big, sweeping arcs and grand monsters".
 "Each Big Bad the Doctor faced had to be the most dangerous in the universe."

+Dexter and its spin-offs have always used Big Bads in each season.
+Greg MacArthur of Screen Rant thinks the best Big Bad of all is Arthur Mitchell, villain of the fourth season, for being "Dexter's greatest foe who left the most devastating effect on Dexter in the entire series."
+Unanimously agreed by almost all critics and fans, along with Arthur Mitchell, others great Big Bads are Brian Moser, villain of the first season and Dexter's brother, James Doakes, Dexter's archenemy and antagonist of the second season, and Travis Marshall, villain of the sixth season, being praised his relationship with Professor Gellard and the subsequent plot twist revealing that Gellard is his Dark Passenger.

-In the Marvel Cinematic Universe (MCU), the Big Bad for "The Infinity Saga" was Thanos.
-There is speculation over which villain will be the next Big Bad for the MCU.
+In the Marvel Cinematic Universe, the Big Bad for "The Infinity Saga" was Thanos.
+In "The Multiverse Saga", the current one, the new big bad is Victor von Doom / Doctor Doom.